floydhub/floyd-docs/docs/guides/serving.md

 ## Serving FAQS

-Here a list of Frequently Asked Questions about FloydHub serving.
+Here is a list of Frequently Asked Questions about FloydHub serving.

 ### Where can I find others serving examples?